 - 755. Advanced Textiles.
 3 semester hours.
 First semester and summer.
-Physical, chemical, and optical testing of textiles, emphasis placed on research techniques.
+Physical, chemical, and optical testing of textiles; emphasis placed on research techniques.
 One hour of recitation and six hours of laboratory a week.
 Prerequisite: Clo.
 Text.
-250, Chem.
-300. - 760.
+255. Chem.
+330. - 760.
 Experimental Textiles.
-2 to 5 semester hours.
+Credit to be arranged.
 Each semester and summer.